 As we waited on Milan’s tarmac for final departure, the captain explained the flight had been delayed because the plane had to sit on the ground at Helsinki for an hour because of congested airspace over Europe, it being a Friday and all.
 And then they had to wait to be allocated a gate at Malpensa.
 Yeah, right.
 Was this particular Friday any different?
-And why couldn’t they have used one of the many empty hard stands (when they park the aircraft on the tarmac and you walk down the stairs and into the terminal), which was what the plane used when we first arrived in Milan?
+And why couldn’t they have used one of the many empty hard stands (when they park the aircraft on the tarmac and you walk down the stairs and into the terminal)?
+I could have handled that.

 After the plane landed at Helsinki we had to go through immigration.
 Being in business class, we had a head start off the plane, but a bunch of nervous people ran past the two old farts to get into the line at the checkpoint first.
 Despite the pile-up of delayed flights, all scheduled to leave shortly after midnight twenty minutes away, passport control had only two of the row of desks open, one for EU, one for everybody else (eg most of us).
 Several flights to smaller destinations had already left without the delayed passengers, so a number of angry people were directed elsewhere to be put up in a hotel.
 They were not happy and I don’t blame them.
 I don’t know why they weren’t told before they made it to passport control and I felt sorry for them.
 Once again, shades of our experience in 2015.